Learn More and ApplyAmerican Studies (BA)

 A student majoring in American Studies (AMS) is required to complete the Capstone offered by the AMS Department.
 AMS 301 may be waived for Honors students who are producing an Honors capstone thesis project and double majors when AMS is a student's secondary major and the student completes a thesis project through a capstone in their primary major; in these cases AMS 301 must be replaced with a 300 level AMD course.
 Students seeking these exceptions must discuss with the AMS Program Director in advance.

 In meeting learning domain requirements, no more than one course that is outside the student’s major and is cross-listed with a course within the student’s major, can be applied to count for LSP domain credit.
-This policy does not apply to those who are pursuing a double major or earning BFA or BM degrees.
+This policy does not apply to those who are pursuing a double major (see above) or earning BFA or BM degrees.

 Major Requirements